selwynpolit/d9book/book/development.md

 This is a two step process involving a browser extension and a tweak to the `sites/default/development.services.yml` file.

-1. The browser extension allows you to make requests to the site from a different origin.
-There are many of Chrome browser extensions.
-One is [CORS](https://mybrowseraddon.com/access-control-allow-origin.html?v=0.1.9&type=install).
+1. Install a browser extension which allows you to make requests to the site from a different origin.
+There are many Chrome browser extensions that offer this.
+Tru [Allow CORS: Access-Control-Allow-Origin](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en&pli=1).
+I like this version because it is easily configured, has a video tutorial, and has a testing page that lets you confirm that CORS is enabled.
 Once installed, you can click on the icon and enable CORS.
-I like this version because it has a testing page that lets you confirm that CORS is enabled.

 2. In `sites/default/development.services.yml` add the following: